Hello Simplified Professional Organizing | Raleigh | Portsmouth

 7. Not Completing Tasks

-On the other hand, after you've sorted your items and decided what's happening to each item, complete the mission as soon as possible.
-This means never keeping bags of clothes for charity or boxes for friends inside your home to deliver later.
 If possible, do it now and finish the process.
-Take the trash out, text your friend's photos of the items you think they’ll want, load your car with donation boxes, etc...
-You've already come so far - don't be bottled down now by donation and trash clutter.
+Take the trash out, text your friend's photos of the items you think they’ll want, load your car with donation boxes, etc..
+You've already come so far, don't be bottled down now by donation and trash clutter.

 10 large black trash bags in hallway.10 bags of client clothing donations.
 We take donations that day so you don't have to worry about it!